moritzbuck/cliquebait/README.md

 * genomes : list of genomes in that cluster
 * anis : all anis of that cluster

+Also it generated an ugly netowkr figure (to improve a lot), and a somwhat useable dendrogram which needs to be made more readable too.

 ## dependencies:

 * scipy